 “Hecho” (done) and “echo” (first person of the singular of ‘echar’)

-‘Echar’ is a complicated verb as it has lots of different meaning in Spanish but it never carries ‘h’.
+‘Echar’ is a complicated verb as it has lots of different meanings in Spanish but it never carries ‘h’.
 Then, ‘hecho’ is the participle of ‘hacer’.
 This is a very common mistake even among native speakers so, watch out!

 “Basta” (enough) and “vasta” (vast, huge)